LandRegistry/bg-dev-pack-redesign/app/apis/submit-an-application/0.3/technical-guide.md

       <td class="govuk-table__cell">Can apply to one of the following:<ul>
           <li>There must be at least as many borrowers as there are proprietors.
 There can be more, but no fewer
           </li>
-          <li>Where there has been a change of name and the register needs updating evidence must be provided.
+          <li>A proprietor was not matched to a borrower and the corresponding evidence was not attached.
+Where there has been a change of name or the death of a joint proprietor and the register needs updating, the user must add the correct transaction and provide the appropriate evidence
           </li>
         </ul>
       </td>
     </tr>
   </tbody>
 </table>

 <h3 class="govuk-heading-s">Borrower representation validation</h3>
-<p class="govuk-body">Representation is always required for the borrower role type.</p>
+<p class="govuk-body">Representation type must be provided for the borrower role type.
+The respresentation type must not be <code class="x-govuk-code x-govuk-code--inline">NOT-REQUIRED</code>.</p>
 <p class="govuk-body">Error types for this validator will be provided at a later date.</p>

 <h3 class="govuk-heading-s">Borrower validation</h3>
-<p class="govuk-body">For a charge, borrower names must be present.</p>
+<p class="govuk-body">For a charge or sub-charge transaction, at least one borrower must be present.</p>
 <table class="govuk-table">
-  <caption class="govuk-table__caption govuk-table__caption--s">Borrower representation validation error types
+  <caption class="govuk-table__caption govuk-table__caption--s">Borrower validation error types
   </caption>
   <thead class="govuk-table__head">
     <tr class="govuk-table__row">